 - Performance goal c) I need to stay injury free, so I can actually finish the Marathon.

 Once you have defined your Performance goals you can break them down even more to arrive at your Process goals.
 These goals should be small daily or weekly goals that will bring you closer to your big goal.
 This step is actually the most important one.
 Process goals are where you put in the hard work, that nobody can see.
-But it is also where the magic happens.

 Process goals is where the magic happens.